alexgeraldo/aw-project/back-end/backend-services/README.md

 ## Context

-Our small team is developing a new meat related app called QR Meat that allows users to check on meat products and their related information like nutritional and sustainability values.
-We had to decided how to organize and devide the backend tasks into business oriented services so we could promote modularity, reusability, flexibility, testability and maintainability.
-We came up with a total of 9 services that proved crutial for the seamless function of the application.
+Our small team is developing a new meat-related app called QR Meat that allows users to check on meat products and their related information such as nutritional and sustainability values.
+We had to decide how to organize and divide the backend tasks into business-oriented services so we could promote modularity, reusability, flexibility, testability and maintainability.
+We came up with a total of 9 services that proved crucial for the seamless function of the application.

 ## Decision Drivers

 - Dividing the overall app into business separated blocks, using decomposition by "Business Capabilities".
 - Maximize the ability to change the backend services without affecting other business areas, promoting modularity, flexibility and maintainability.
 - Facilitate testing by having development teams dedicated to specific business areas (services).
-- Promote services reusability in other projects/applications aswell as selling them as a standalone solution for third-parties.
+- Promote services reusability in other projects/applications as well as selling them as a standalone solution for third-parties.

 ## Backend Services